davep/smartsig.el/README.md

 items are:

-- `smartsig-start-of-body-function` : This variable should be set to point to a function that will return the `point' of the start of the body of the article (IOW the first bit of text after any headers).
+- `smartsig-start-of-body-function` : This variable should be set to point to a function that will return the `point` of the start of the body of the article (IOW the first bit of text after any headers).

-- `smartsig-end-of-body-function` : This variable should be set to point to a function that will return the `point` of the end of the body of the article (IOW the `point' before the signature).
+- `smartsig-end-of-body-function` : This variable should be set to point to a function that will return the `point` of the end of the body of the article (IOW the `point` before the signature).

 - `smartsig-set-signature` : This variable should be set to point to a function that will set the signature.
 The function should take a single